mjlaufer/simple-web/README.md

-# simple-web
+# Type-UI

-This is a simple web framework for building user interfaces in JavaScript and TypeScript.
+This is a simple TypeScript framework for building user interfaces.

 Inspired by Backbone.js and React.